Bespoke & Made-To-Measure Garments

 • Lightly vacuum each bespoke garment with a High Efficiency Particulate Air (HEPA) filter vacuum to remove dust and soil.

-• Gently flush out the water-based stains with a light jet of steam and immediately dry the area with a light jet of compressed air.
+• Gently flush out the water-based stains (such as coffee, juice, wine, beer, perspiration, etc.) with a light jet of steam and immediately dry the area with a light jet of compressed air.

-• Hand clean all oil based stains using siloxane, our fabric gentle, non-dye stripping, non-toxic dry cleaning fluid.
+• Hand clean all oil-based stains (such as body oils, creams, lotions, food oils, food fats, etc.) using siloxane, our fabric gentle, non-dye stripping, non-toxic dry cleaning fluid.

 • Hand press the garment.
 Inside and out.
 By hand.
 Not by machine.